Wilhelm Röntgen: Discovery of X-rays

-Röntgen speculated that a new kind of ray might be responsible.
-8 November was a Friday, so he took advantage of the weekend to repeat his experiments and made his first notes.
+Based on the formation of regular shadows, Röntgen termed the phenomenon "rays".
+As 8 November was a Friday, he took advantage of the weekend to repeat his experiments and made his first notes.
 In the following weeks, he ate and slept in his laboratory as he investigated many properties of the new rays he temporarily termed "X-rays", using the mathematical designation ("X") for something unknown.
-The new rays came to bear his name in many languages as "Röntgen rays" (and the associated X-ray radiograms as "Röntgenograms").
+The word for X-ray in German and some languages in Central and Eastern Europe are derived from Röntgen's name (and the associated X-ray radiograms as "Röntgenograms").

-At one point while he was investigating the ability of various materials to stop the rays, Röntgen brought a small piece of lead into position while a discharge was occurring.
+At one point, while he was investigating the ability of various materials to stop the rays, Röntgen brought a small piece of lead into position while a discharge was occurring.
 Röntgen thus saw the first radiographic image: his own flickering ghostly skeleton on the barium platinocyanide screen.
-He later reported that it was at this point that he decided to continue his experiments in secrecy, fearing for his professional reputation if his observations were in error.

 About six weeks after his discovery, he took a picture—a radiograph—using X-rays of his wife Anna Bertha's hand.
 When she saw her skeleton she exclaimed "I have seen my death!"
 He later took a better picture of his friend Albert von Kölliker's hand at a public lecture.

-Röntgen's original paper, "On A New Kind of Rays" (Ueber eine neue Art von Strahlen), was published on 28 December 1895.
-On 5 January 1896, an Austrian newspaper reported Röntgen's discovery of a new type of radiation.
-Röntgen was awarded an honorary Doctor of Medicine degree from the University of Würzburg after his discovery.
-He also received the Rumford Medal of the British Royal Society in 1896, jointly with Philipp Lenard, who had already shown that a portion of the cathode rays could pass through a thin film of a metal such as aluminium.
-Röntgen published a total of three papers on X-rays between 1895 and 1897.
-Today, Röntgen is considered the father of diagnostic radiology, the medical speciality which uses imaging to diagnose disease.
+Röntgen's original paper, Ueber eine neue Art von Strahlen (On a new kind of rays), was published on 28 December 1895.
+On 5 January 1896, an Austrian newspaper reported his discovery of a new type of radiation.
+He was awarded an honorary M.D. from the University of Wuerzburg after his discovery.
+He also received the Rumford Medal of the Royal Society in 1896, jointly with Philipp Lenard, who had already shown that a portion of the cathode rays could pass through a thin film of a metal such as aluminium.
+He published a total of three papers on X-rays between 1895 and 1897.

-A collection of his papers is held at the National Library of Medicine in Bethesda, Maryland.
+Röntgen's analysis and publications stirred enormous excitement among physicists.
+It led Henri Becquerel to look for connections with phosphorescence, leading to his discovery of spontaneous radioactivity in 1896.
+Marie and Pierre Curie were also taken by the X-ray work but upon hearing of Becquerel findings they returned to isolating and identifying radioactive isotopes leading to the recognition that the radiation was generated at the atomic level.